 Just because you’re looking to keep your grocery bill in check, doesn’t mean you have to sacrifice quality.
 Look no further than Ragú’s Homemade Style Pizza Sauce.
 Each 14-ounce jar in this four-pack yields plenty of sauce for more than a handful of pies yet rings in at less than a couple of dollars per bottle.

 Still, the flavor and the consistency is comparable to other pizza sauces.
 This is mostly thanks to the fact that, like other great pizza sauces, the formula hinges on vine-ripened tomatoes, olive oil, and spices—not much else.
-There are no artificial flavors, colors, or high fructose corn syrup, so you can feel good about what you’re eating and serving to your family.
+There are also no artificial flavors, added colors, or high fructose corn syrup.

 This pizza sauce is unique because it gets its sweet and delightful flavor from the world-renowned San Marzano tomatoes—a variety of plum tomato known to be well-balanced and nuanced in flavor.
 Beyond the tomatoes, the ingredient list is abbreviated—extra-virgin olive oil, sea salt, basil, black pepper, and citric acid—to let that natural flavor shine through.